Adroiti/docs-for-code-review-tools/Cppcheck/outOfBounds.md

-Pattern: Out of bounds
+Pattern: Index out of bounds

 Issue: -

 ## Description

-index is out of bounds: Supplied size 2 is larger than actual size 1.
+Index is out of bounds: Supplied size is larger than actual size.

 ## Further Reading